 Yes, we’ve figured out how to make this sweet and spicy drink at home!
-Now all we have to do fire up our Starbucks playlist on Spotify and we’ve basically got the whole T&T (tasty & toasty) experience at home.
+Now all we have to do is fire up some chill tunes, and we’ve basically got the whole T&T (tasty & toasty) experience at home.

 If you want a dairy-free option, you can also use soy milk or almond milk.